irenecelebrin/pands-project/README.md

 **What it does**

+Boxplots.py loads the iris dataset and plots four boxplots representing the distribution of samples for each feature.
+About boxplots: [Matplotlib.axes.Axes.boxplot](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.boxplot.html)

+**How it works**
+To allow more personalization of the plot with regard to colors, a **stateless** (or object-oriented) approach to Matplotlib is used.
+The same colors used in the histograms are used, to make it easier to associate the plots and compare the data.

 **About the plot**
-Boxplots are used to verify feature variation and distribution.

-[Sepal width has the least degree of variation, but also some outliers] [Sepal length has a long whisker in the upper part, showing few sparse samples much bigger than the others] [Petal length has the highest degree of variation, median is close to 3rd quartile + long whisker in the upper part] [Petal width has a similar trend to Petal length: median is close to 3rd quartile, long whisker in the upper part BUT lower variation in dimensions]
+Boxplots are used to complement the analysis on the distribution of samples with regard to each features.
+What stands out from the plot is:

+- **Sepal length**: The lower whisker and the plot (corresponding to 1st, 2nd and 3rd quartiles) seem to have similar dimensions, which means that the frequency of samples in those ranges is similar.
+On the other hand, the higher whisker is longer, showing that samples in the 4th quartile are more sparse and less frequent.
+- **Sepal width**: it is the feature with the lowest variation, with samples concentrated in a narrow interval.
+In particular, the box (i.e. the range between the 1st and the 3rd quartile) is particularly narrow, showing a high frequency of values in that range.
+At the ends, particulary at the higher end, there are some fliers (outliers).
+This is coherent with what has been observed in the histogram.
+- **Petal length** has the highest distribution, which means that sample dimensions vary more.
+It is also worth pointing out that the box is plartilarly wide, showing low distribution between the 1st and 3rd quartile.
+- **Petal width** it shows a similar trend to Petal length, but with lower variation: short lower whisker, wide box, median line close to the higher end of the box, longer upper whisker.
+This is also coherent with the observations made about histograms.

 ### 5. Scatterplots